bossanova808/MediaCopier/Readme.md

 #####  Making room for updates by auto-deleting watched stuff

-- If you're running 'agogo', you can do this just before an agogo update - first run a manual trakt sync on your agogo machine to mark off anything on that machine you've watched since your last holiday, then then run XBMC File Cleaner, and then run your agogo update.
+- If you're running 'agogo', you can do this just before an agogo update - first run a manual trakt sync on your agogo machine to mark off anything on that machine you've watched since your last holiday, then then run XBMC Janitor, and then run your agogo update.
 This will delete all the things you have watched, and then copy the new stuff over much more quickly than if you copy your entire unwatched library

-Install [XBMC File Cleaner](http://wiki.xbmc.org/index.php?title=Add-on:XBMC_File_Cleaner) and configure it to run on demand rather than as a service.
+Install [Kodi Janitor](https://kodi.wiki/view/Add-on:Janitor) and configure it to run on demand rather than as a service.
 Set up your delete parameters as needed.
 Add the icon to your home screen (in skin settings) so it is easy to acesss.
 Then, just run as needed before you follow the steps below

 ##### Running an actual agogo update